ahmedfahmyaee/Cyber-Security/README.md

-# CTF
+# Cyber-Security
-These are CTF writeups I have written.
+Anything related to Cyber Security I have written.